Computer Use and Internet Safety Policy

 User Responsibilities

 OPL expects patrons to use resources in a responsible manner.
-Responsible use of the Internet at the library includes but is not limited to:
+Responsible use of the Internet at the library includes, but is not limited to:

 • complying with OPL’s Rules of Conduct